-We have used Microsoft Excel 365 version here, you can use any other versions according to your convenience.
+We have used the Microsoft Excel 365 version here, you can use any other version according to your convenience.

 1. Using Standard Toolbar to Left Align in Excel

 In this method, we will use the Standard Toolbar in the Home tab to align the contents of the following dataset to the left in Excel.
 This is a very simple and fast procedure.
 Now, follow the below steps to do so.